 These are connectors that utilize a terminal strip embedded in a plastic insulated covering.
 The CPSC recognizes this as a method to mitigate IF COPALUM mitigation is not available in your area.
 This is relatively new and hasn’t “had the test of time” approval that COPALUM has.
 It is suggested to do this as a “better than nothing” approach and this method from the installation perspective may be just as expensive as COPALUM since the installer is limited by the number of spaces available on the individual connectors.

 The CSPC has determined that “It is possible that some pig-tailing 'repairs' made with twist-on connectors may be prone to even more failures than the original aluminum wire connectors.
 Accordingly, CPSC staff believes that this method of repair does not solve the problem of overheating present in aluminum-wired branch circuits.”
 If you have a Contractor recommend this repair you should invite them out of your home immediately.
 AL wiring is dangerous enough to work on by trained individuals as it is.
 If you have a Contractor telling you this is an approved method, they obviously are intentionally misleading you or are ignorant to proper mitigation practices.
 Either scenario should be a giant red flag that you do not need them working on your AL wiring system.

 We are happy to explain all of the methods in detail if you need further information.
 We are one of largest rewire Contractors in the region and can handle any rewire project from 400 Square feet to 40,000 Square feet and everything in between.
-We are also COPALUM certified and can help you with that facet as needed.
 We will NOT estimate a project where the Homeowner opts for AlumiConn or “Twist style” mitigation.